AliElgamel9/FastNeuralStyleTransfer/README.md

-My approach is depended on 2 main papers: the first paper authors are L. Gatys, A. Ecker, and M. Bethge ([https://arxiv.org/abs/1508.06576](paper link)).
+My approach is depended on 2 main papers: the first paper authors are L. Gatys, A. Ecker, and M. Bethge ([paper link](https://arxiv.org/abs/1508.06576)).
 Uses first approach.

-  the second paper authors are Xun Huang, Serge Belongie ([https://arxiv.org/abs/1703.06868](paper link)).
+  the second paper authors are Xun Huang, Serge Belongie ([paper link](https://arxiv.org/abs/1703.06868)).
 Uses third approach. read thier paper for more information about how AdaIN layer works.

 My attempt to make fast neural style transfer for low end devices where the memory usage is limited like mobile devices which its hard to use large models on it like VGG19.